tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 Ron and I contend that this party usually the hottest crowd of the weekend.
 And some of the guys are yooooge!
 Like water buffalo galloping through amber waves of grain on the dance floor.
 It always makes me want to start a TikTok called Big Guys, Tiny Fans.

 Halfway through the party you’ll meet the men of this year’s Bare Chest Calendar.
-For 35 years the annual calendar has been a huge part of the San Francisco community, raising over $3 million for PRC and its program AIDS Emergency Fund.
-PRC (Positive Resorce Center) is devoted to providing residential treatment and supportive housing for people with mental health, substance use, and HIV/AIDS-related issues.
+For over 35 years the annual calendar has been a huge part of the San Francisco community, raising over $3 million for PRC and its program AIDS Emergency Fund.
+PRC (Positive Resource Center) is devoted to providing residential treatment and supportive housing for people with mental health, substance use, and HIV/AIDS-related issues.
 Buy a calendar!
-That’s our bestie Moe as your Mr. January (and in the poster above)
+That’s our bestie (and Mr. January last yer) Moe in the event photo above!

 It’ll be bright outside and dark as night indoors so it’ll take you a bit to see once you’re in the club.